-Green Planet Monitor contributing producers:
+Green Planet Monitor contributors, past and present:

 Michelle Betz, a native of Calgary, taught broadcast journalism at the University of Central Florida and launched/advised the award-winning student-run radio station WNSC (now WGKN).
 In 2002, Betz was awarded the Excellence in Journalism Education Fellowship by RTNDF and in 2003 was awarded a Knight International Press Fellowship, spending four months working in Rwanda.
 Betz was awarded a second Knight International Press Fellowship and spent 5 months in 2005 training journalists in both Morocco and Algeria.
 Michelle specializes in the role of the media in international conflict and conflict resolution.
-She is currently based in Cairo.

-Reese Erlich isan investigative reporter who has covered international issues for over forty years.
+Reese Erlich is an investigative reporter who has covered international issues for over forty years.
 Erlich (with others) won a Peabody award in 2006, a best depth reporting award in 2002 from the Society of Professional Journalists (Northern California), and an award from Project Censored in 2003.
 His fourth book, Conversations with Terrorists: Middle East Leaders on Politics, Violence and Empire, will be published in September 2010.

 Victoria Fenner is a radio producer and environmental sound artist currently living in Hamilton, Ontario.
 She has over twenty years experience as a producer, journalist, documentarian, and technician and has worked for the CBC, community radio stations in Canada and the US, and as a lecturer.
 She has also produced a number of syndicated radio series, including several in partnership with Earth Chronicle Productions.
 In addition to her work in programming, Victoria organizes and teaches training workshops in radio skills and sound art.mentor.

 Jen Moore is an independent print and radio journalist who has been reporting for the Green Planet Monitor from Latin America since 2006.
 Her radio documentaries have also been heard on CBC Radio’s Dispatches, Free Speech Radio News, Rabble Radio, the Women’s International News Gathering Service and NPR’s Weekend America.
 Most recently, she contributed research to an Al Jazeera documentary for the program People and Power and her articles have been published in Briarpatch, This Magazine, Alternatives Journal, The Tyee, and Upside Down World, as well as by the Latin American Information Agency and The Dominion newspaper.

-Josephat Mwanzi Josephat Mwanzi is a journalist and writer currently living in Dar es Salaam, Tanzania, East Africa.
+Josephat Mwanzi is a journalist and writer currently living in Dar es Salaam, Tanzania, East Africa.
 Since graduating from the journalism program at St. Augustine University, in Mwanza (producing youth radio programmes for Radio SAUT FM), Josephat has contributed reports to the BBC Swahili Service Youth Programme (Kimasomaso) and The Word (BBC World Service) and worked as a production officer with the Jesuit Refugee Radio Service, at Radio Kwizera, in Ngara, West of Tanzania.
 He has closely followed the frightful plight of Tanzania’s albinos.